mcolotto/magic-research-2-modding-example/README.md

 2. Once you have built your custom UI, you will need to attach it with any of the three mechanisms.
 The "Custom Screen API" lets you create a screen (similar to Home, Study, Inventory, etc.) and is usually best for entire new features that are added to the game.
 The "Modded UI Hooks" are specific places in the code where you may add a new piece of UI, and in some cases they may receive an argument such as an item ID or so; an example could be if you wanted to add a new display to the item details in the Transmute screen, for instance.
 The hardest is using a "Moddable View", where you can override the contents of specific places in the code with your own custom UI.
 It is the hardest to use, but you could be using this to remove or modify UI elements.

 _Note: You might be able to use DOM manipulation to change the UI in the Steam version.
 This is **not recommended** as it will render the mod unable to work in Mobile.
 Beware!_

+## Updating the Modding SDK

+It should be as straightforward as grabbing the new version of the `sdk` folder in this repository and replacing yours with it.
+In the (near?) future this might be made into a `npm` package so it can be managed directly that way.

+_Note: Since the API is not yet stable, you may need to make changes to `index.ts` (i.e. exporting more metadata) or do other things._

 ## Future compatibility with mobile